Livingston F.C.: Administration and SPL relegation

 The club's rise was short-lived as they were plunged into administration on 3 February 2004.
 It was 13 May 2005 before Livingston emerged from administration, following a period of financial turmoil in which the previous boardroom occupants were ousted to make way for Pearse Flynn's Lionheart Consortium.
-Flynn's first decision was to sack Davie Hay, stating that he wanted a younger man in charge, and to that end appointed Allan Preston as the club's new manager.
+Flynn's first decision was to sack Davie Hay, stating that he wanted a younger man in charge, appointing Allan Preston as the club's new manager.
 While Preston's term as Livingston manager started brightly with a 3–0 win over newly promoted Inverness Caledonian Thistle, the club failed to win another league game under his management, resulting in his dismissal in November with the club rooted to the bottom of the SPL.
-Richard Gough succeeded Preston and steered the club to survival on the last day of the season with a 1–1 draw with Dundee that relegated Dundee in their place, but Gough refused to stay as manager past the end of that season due to family problems and returned to the US, and former Celtic player Paul Lambert succeeded him.
-On 11 February 2006, Lambert resigned as Livingston manager after seven straight defeats leaving Livingston bottom of the Scottish Premier League.
-He was replaced by former player and coach John Robertson.
+Richard Gough succeeded Preston and steered the club to survival on the last day of the season with a 1–1 draw with Dundee that relegated Dundee in their place.
+Gough however refused to stay as manager past the end of that season due to family problems and returned to the US, and Paul Lambert succeeded him.
+On 11 February 2006, Lambert resigned as Livingston manager after seven straight defeats left Livingston bottom of the Scottish Premier League.
+He was replaced by John Robertson.
 Despite his best efforts, Livingston were relegated for the first time in May 2006 after only picking up 18 points that season.
 It was the worst record since the SPL began and was only beaten during the 2007–08 season by Gretna, after they were deducted 10 points for going into administration.

 Livingston defend a corner from the now defunct Gretna at Almondvale Stadium in 2007.